-Disability pension: Paid for the loss of 2/3 of earning capacity in the usual occupation.
-The insured must have been covered during the two quarters before the quarter in which the disability began, have completed 120 days of actual or credited work (or 400 hours for part-time workers), and met the legal requirements for a regular worker during the last 30 days before the onset of disability.
+Disability pension: Paid for the loss of 2/3 of earning capacity in the usual occupation for at least 12 months.
+The insured must have been covered during the two quarters before the quarter in which the disability began, have completed 120 days of actual or credited work (or 400 hours for part-time workers), and met the legal requirements for a regular worker during the last 30 days before the disability began.